by Robert Wilkinson

 In the mid-1960s, the Bobby Fuller 4 were one of the most exciting bands to blaze out of West Texas since Buddy Holly and the Crickets.
 They were on a rocket ship to fame when Bobby was mysteriously murdered in a gruesome way.
 The killer(s) were never found, making it one of the murkiest murder mysteries ever to come down in the annals of rock and roll.

 It is said that several movies have cribbed some elements of Bobby's murder as part of the plot of a murdered rock and roll star.
-He only did one studio album, but it contained some really great tunes.
+He only did two studio albums, but they contained some really great tunes.
 So today we celebrate his awesome talent.
 You'll see why he was one of the best!

-From Shivaree in August 1965, the Bobby Fuller 4 doing a couple of great ones!
-These two are among my favorites that Bobby ever did, so check them out.
-These are worth the price of admission!
+From Shivaree in August 1965, the Bobby Fuller Four doing a couple of great ones!
+These two are among my favorites that Bobby wrote and performed, so check them out.
+Even though they're lip synched, it's definitely worth the price of admission!
+And the dancers are a hoot, each turning at exactly the right time.
+Very mid-60s a-go-go!
 "Let Her Dance" and "Another Sad and Lonely Night."

 From "El Paso Rock Vol 1," Bobby doing the original version of "Keep On Dancin'" which later became "Let Her Dance."